basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 The difference between Riak datatypes and other data stored in Riak is that datatypes are **operations based**.
 Instead of the usual reads, writes, and deletes performed on key/value pairs, you instead perform operations like removing a register from a map, or telling a counter to increment itself by 5, or enabling a flag that was previously disabled (more on each of these types below).

-One of the core purposes behind datatypes is to relieve developers of the burden of producing data convergence at the application level and absorbing some of that complexity into Riak itself.
-The trade-off is that datatypes take away your ability to customize how convergence takes place.
-Riak's implementation of datatypes will make a great deal of sense for many use cases, while others will need to keep hold of responsibility for data convergence.
+One of the core purposes behind datatypes is to relieve developers using Riak of the burden of producing data convergence at the application level by absorbing some of that complexity into Riak itself.
+You can still---and you will always be able to---build applications with Riak that treat Riak as a highly available key/value store.
+That is not going away.
+What _is_ being provided is additional flexibility---more choices.

+The trade-off that datatypes present is that using them takes away your ability to customize how convergence takes place.
+If your use case demands that you create your own deterministic merge functions, then Riak datatypes might not be a good fit.

 ## Riak's Datatypes